z0rg0n/multiyat/README.md

 ### Quality of Life Improvements
 - Allow grouping of owned yats based on yat properties and user assigned properties
+- Instead of prompting a user for a tag have a list of supported data and insert tag from that selection

 ## Installation